markstgodard/hurl/README.md

     => 28

 ### TODOs

  - Need to cleanup UI
  - add a box at the top right to set the image of the thumbnail of Now Watching
  - improve media lookup, less hacky / dependent on naming conventions
+ - update tests to use VCR instead of hitting Trakt